jhkrug/jhkrug.github.io/_posts/2019-07-04-padul_cycling.md

 dust.

-After the top a [fast descent](https://www.strava.com/segments/12537902) follows with great views of the Lecrín Valley to the left.
+After the top a [fast descent](https://www.strava.com/segments/12537902) follows, wind roaring in your ears, with great views of the Lecrín Valley to the left if you can take your eyes off the road for a second.

 |[![Above the Lecrín Valley](/public/images/lecrin_panorama.jpg "Above the Lecrín Valley")](/public/images/lecrin_panorama.jpg) *Above the Lecrín Valley*|

 Cross a bridge over the barranco and start [climbing](https://www.strava.com/segments/1223569) again with a vertical cliff above to the right and views into the Lecrín Valley on the left.
 It's 2km at 6% up to the roundabout outside Albuñuelas.
+The sun is properly up now and the roadside crash barriers are making their peculiar pinging and creaking noises as they warm up and expand.

 There has been a lot of road building and renewal in Spain over the past 30 years, there are ghosts of old roads poking out everywhere.
 I find